 If you hire a car to get there, make sure you specify the Mt.
 Pleasant location since they have another further away on Seabrook Island.

-Don't Miss: The fried shrimp at Red's is some of the best in the Lowcountry.
+Pro Tip: Don't miss the fried shrimp at Red's.
+It's some of the best in the Lowcountry.

 If you are interested in a little more upscale venue, the Tavern and Table, also located on Shem Creek, may be to your liking.
 They describe their menu as rustic but refined -- think plates designed for table sharing.
 Specialties include Charcuterie plates and creative flatbread pizzas, in addition to more elaborate seafood dishes.